AutoTune step by step

 INTEGRAL PID SOME OVERSHOOT PID NO OVERSHOOT PID ZIEGLER NICHOLS PID ZIEGLER NICHOLS PI TYREUS LUYBEN PID TYREUS LUYBEN PI CIANCONE MARLIN PID CIANCONE MARLIN PI

-The calculated values of the various algorithms can be entered in the settings with the INDIVIDUAL_PID selection in lines P, I and D. However, this should only rarely lead to better results.
-However, this should only lead to better results in rare cases.
+The calculated values of the different algorithms can be entered in the settings with the selection INDIVIDUAL_PID in lines P, I and D. However, this should only lead to better results in rare cases.